 Should we use Material Design on iOS?

 When reading this section, please keep in mind that I’m not a UI/UX Designer.
 My opinion is an opinion of a developer who created apps for both iOS and Android and used them as a normal user for some years.
 The short and very subjective answer to the question above is: in most cases, NO. Every platform has its own style that users are used to.
 They know which gestures are likely to work, they know what animations mean, they understand the differences between various alerts, and know what those differences mean.
-Even if they aren’t UX experts, and they cannot explain the meaning of something in great detail, they just feel it because of the sheer amount of time spent using particular platform.
+Even if they aren’t real UX design agencies, and they cannot explain the meaning of something in great detail, they just feel it because of the sheer amount of time spent using particular platform.
 They have been embedded in a particular style for years, and it would very easy for them to understand a freshly installed application quickly.

 Taking this into consideration, I think we should stick to the Flat Design on iOS and to Material Design on Android.
 My answer, however, was that we shouldn't use Material Design on iOS use it in most cases, so, what are those minor cases in which we can use it?
 The very few are the applications provided by Google, such as Google Calendar, Google Keep, or Youtube.
 Because of Material Design being there, we can see at the first glance that this app was created by Google team and it’s part of the Google family.